Ahnu Sugarpine II Review

 The Ahnu Sugarpine is the lightest of all the shoes we tested this year, weighing 1 lb 7 oz per pair.
 Though they feel light, they have enough support and a stiff enough sole that they also feel substantial enough to wear all day.
 Their synthetic uppers and minimalist tread pattern cut weight, but the overall construction still provides comfort and support.
 Similar lightweight models that are great for day hiking or traveling are the Ahnu Montara or the Columbia Redmond Mid.
 Both of these boots are lightweight, which is nice for short hikes, but will not provide enough support for longer outings.
 The Montara is heavier than the Columbia and provides much more support underfoot.
 Like the Sugarpine, it also provides a good amount of ankle support, without adding a bunch of weight.

 The tread pattern and lug depths of the Ahnu Sugarpine are less aggressive than many of the other boots we tested.
 We found this to affect the way they handled on loose gravel, but the Vibram rubber was sticky enough to maintain traction on slabs and boulders.
-Boots with more aggressive tread patterns or thicker soles, like the Salomon X Ultra Mid 3 GTX - Women's or the HOKA ONE ONE Tor Ultra - Womens, protected the soles of our feet from rocks more effectively.
+Boots with more aggressive tread patterns or thicker soles, like the Salomon X Ultra 4 Mid Gore-Tex - Women's or the Hoka One One Tor Ultra - Womens, protected the soles of our feet from rocks more effectively.

 We wore these boots on all types of trails around Yosemite Valley, but the most wear and tear they encountered was around the campfire.
 There they held up to the soot, dirt, and heat.
 The synthetic material that makes up the bulk of the Sugarpine's upper sheds dirt and keeps the boots looking clean day after day.
 For a synthetic boot, the Salomon X Ultra is a good comparison to the Sugarpine in terms of durability.
 The minimal seams and simple design provided less opportunity for wear, which added to their durability.